 The policies and guidelines set forth below apply to any user who utilizes social media pages associated with the College, College departments, College programs and/or College offices.
-This policy pertains only to postings and comments made on official Saint Rose social media pages such as the ones the College maintains on Facebook, YouTube, Twitter and other social media outlets.
+This policy pertains only to postings and comments made on official Saint Rose social media pages such as the ones the College maintains on Facebook and YouTube and our Twitter feed.

-The social media applicable under this policy include, but are not limited to, the following: Facebook.com, Twitter.com, YouTube.com, MySpace.com, Blogger.com, Typepad.com, WordPress.org, WordPress.com, LinkedIn.com, imodules.com, Flikr.com, Foursquare.com, Gowalla.com, Scvngr.com, Tumblr.com, and Instagram.com.
+The social media applicable under this policy include, but are not limited to, the following: Facebook.com, Twitter.com, YouTube.com, MySpace.com, Blogger.com, Typepad.com, WordPress.org, WordPress.com, LinkedIn.com, imodules.com, Flikr.com, Foursquare.com, Gowalla.com, Scvngr.com, Tumblr.com.

 The following are considered unacceptable when using social media websites: